ajktown/docs/dev_api/README.md

 <!-- /TOC -->

 ## Overview
-This is a collection of documentation for developers of Consistency Web Application.
+This is a collection of documentation for developers of AJK Town API.

 |                    Folder                    |                    Description                     |